trouve-antoine/hadooc/README.md

     **

-#### Source code (JSON Only)
+#### Source code

-Additionally to marked's ''''X (four single quotes) syntax, the hadooc compiler has its own construct for code blocks:

-    {code:X}
-    Your code
-    {/code}

-Where X is the language (only json is supported for now).
-This construct may disapear in favor of four single quotes.
+If you only want to display some code, use marked syntax (four backquotes).
 Example:

-    {code:json}
+    ````javascript
     {
       "data": [ { "data1": "value1" } ],
       "dataNb": 1
     }
+    ````

+The code can be highlighted.
+To this end, the hadooc compiler internally uses [highlight.js](https://highlightjs.org).
+The CLI tool makes it possible to set the highlighting theme with option `-h [theme]`.

+#### Charts

+Additionally, the hadooc compiler supports generation of graphic contents from text script from the element

+    {code:X}
+    some script
     {/code}

+Where X is the name of a code module.
+The supported modules are

+- flowchart: generation of flowcharts based on [flowchart.js](http://flowchart.js.org/).
+This feature is still a bit experimental because flowchart.js is itself experimental.

+More are to come !

+If an unknown value for X is given, the content between the `{code}` elements is printed as source code (this reproduces the behavior of previous versions of the hadooc compiler).

 #### Comments